pulse00/Twig-Eclipse-Plugin/README.md

 #Twig Eclipse Plugin

 The plugin is still in development.

+#Notice

+Since version 1.0.84 the plugin <span><b>REQUIRES</b></span> a nightly build of the PHP Development Tools.
+Please see the "Installation" section of the Symfony2 Eclipse Plugin for details on how to install a PDT nightly build: http://pulse00.github.com/Symfony-2-Eclipse-Plugin/.

+If you're updating from an older version of the plugin, you need to uninstall your current PHP Development Tools (if it's not a nightly build) and install the PDT nightly build.

 ## Current features